 On September 18, the Confederates assaulted several crossing points on Chickamauga Creek that Federal troops held.
 Union resistance was fierce, and although the Rebels eventually crossed the creek, they did not do so in time to launch a full-scale attack that day.

 The main battle began on September 19 when Bragg ordered a major assault on the Union left.
 By the middle of the day, heavy fighting erupted between the middle of both lines.
 Despite repeated attacks from the Confederates, the Federals held their position throughout the day.
 That night, they pulled back and constructed log breastworks along a new line.

 September 20 – Union Forces Retreat

 On September 20, Bragg renewed the attack.
-During the late morning, Rosecrans was mistakenly informed that the Rebels had created a gap on his left flank.
+During the late morning, Rosecrans mistakenly believed that the Rebels had created a gap on his left flank.
 He responded by sending reinforcements from his center, inadvertently creating a real gap there.
 General James Longstreet immediately exploited the new gap and drove one-third of the Union army, including Rosecrans, from the field.
-General George H. Thomas took command of the remaining army and withstood Rebel assaults until nightfall, and then retreated to the safety of the mountains.
+General George H. Thomas took command of the remaining army and withstood Rebel assaults until nightfall and then retreated to the safety of the mountains.

 September 21 – Rosecrans Returns to Chattanooga

 On September 21, the Army of the Cumberland withdrew to Chattanooga and took up positions in the defensive works previously constructed by Bragg’s army.
-Bragg responded by seizing the high ground overlooking Chattanooga (Lookout Mountain, Missionary Ridge and Raccoon Mountain) and laid siege to the city.
+Bragg responded by seizing the high ground overlooking Chattanooga (Lookout Mountain, Missionary Ridge, and Raccoon Mountain) and laid siege to the city.